awesomephant/blog/posts/monolith.md

 Cut to a research ship on the Indian ocean, on the opposite side of the Earth, you get the idea.

-{% include fig.liquid, src: "/assets/monolith/IMG_3534.jpeg", caption: "IMG_3534", alt: "Monolith", source: "[Utah Department of Public Safety](https://dpsnews.utah.gov/dps-aero-bureau-encounters-monolith-in-red-rock-country/)", class: "small" %}
+{% include "fig.liquid", src: "/assets/monolith/IMG_3534.jpeg", caption: "IMG_3534", alt: "Monolith", source: "[Utah Department of Public Safety](https://dpsnews.utah.gov/dps-aero-bureau-encounters-monolith-in-red-rock-country/)", class: "small" %}

 {%leadin%}For all its sculptural qualities{%endleadin%}, most of us never experienced the monolith as a sculpture, but as photographs of one, appearing (to paraphrase the art critic John Berger) not on the austere walls of a gallery, but the screens of our phones and laptops in our homes.